 GLOBAL ENGLISH

-SPEAKERS: 1,348,145,850
+SPEAKERS: 1,515,231,760

 English is the most spoken (and the most global) language in the world.
 It is spoken natively or as a second language by more than half the population in over 50 countries and territories.
 While English is most often referred to as a genderless language, it has masculine-feminine gendered distinctions in its lexicon (e.g. waiter, waitress) and in its system of personal pronouns, among other sites.

 Personal pronouns are undoubtedly the most visible feature of gender in English.
-Many speakers have adopted the gender-neutral third-person singular pronoun they, which survives from the 14th century, and many other neopronouns (e.g. ze) have been proposed by queer speakers over time.
+Many nonbinary speakers have adopted the gender-neutral third-person singular pronoun they, which survives from the 14th century, and many other neopronouns (e.g. ze) have been proposed by queer speakers over time.
 In the present day, access to gender-inclusive language is one of the most important issues in English-speaking queer communities.

 QUICK-REFERENCE PARAGRAPH

-INCLUSIVE PARTIAL GRAMMAR OF ENGLISH
+GRAMMAR OF GENDER IN ENGLISH

 ABBREVIATIONS